xUhEngwAng/LogOnline/README.md

-# UniLog
+# LogOnline

 ## Dataset Preparation and Dependencies

-To run UniLog, the dependencies should first be installed via
+To run LogOnline, the dependencies should first be installed via

 ```
 pip install -r requirements.txt